Maiden flight for Rolls-Royce electric speed aircraft

 The initiators described the maiden flight as another step towards the aircraft’s world record attempt and on the aviation industry’s path to decarbonisation.
 However, Warren East, CEO of Rolls-Royce, emphasised that it was not just about breaking a world record: “The advanced battery and propulsion technology developed for this programme has exciting applications for the Urban Air Mobility market and can help make ‘jet zero’ a reality.”

 The electric aeroplane, whose design Rolls-Royce unveiled earlier in late 2019, is part of the ACCEL initiative, short for Accelerating the Electrification of Flight.
-When the design was unveiled, it was still said that the record-breaking flight would take place in “late spring 2020”.
+When the design was revealed, the record-breaking flight was to take place in “late spring 2020”.
 That was a little too ambitious.
 Rolls-Royce has not yet given a new date for the record attempt.

 Rolls-Royce initially completed ground tests with the aircraft in October 2020.
-Now, the “intensive flight test phase” following the maiden flight will collect valuable performance data on the electric power and propulsion system of the.
+The “intensive flight test phase” following the maiden flight will collect valuable performance data on the electric power and propulsion system of the.